How Is a Hiatal Hernia Diagnosed?

 Most people do not experience any symptoms of their hiatal hernia, so no treatment is necessary.

 But if you do have heartburn, there are many things you can do at home to relieve your symptoms: Refrain from eating large meals; instead, eat four or five small meals each day, and eat slowly.
-This, along with maintaining a weight in proportion to your height, will minimize abdominal pressure and heartburn.
+This, along with maintaining a healthy weight, will minimize abdominal pressure and heartburn.
 Reducing fat in your diet and avoiding foods that aggravate your symptoms may also substantially reduce symptoms.
 Also, avoid caffeine and alcohol, which tend to worsen symptoms.
 Smoking is an intense heartburn generator; if you smoke, stop.

 In most cases, if lifestyle changes don't work, your health care provider can either prescribe or point you to over-the-counter remedies for heartburn symptoms.

 Paraesophageal hernias, however, should be repaired by surgery because the danger of strangulation is high.
 Surgery may also be needed when sliding hernias bleed or become large, strangulated, or inflamed.
 In surgery, the hiatus is reinforced and the stomach is repositioned.
 This surgery is now commonly done using a laparoscope, a thin, telescope-like instrument for viewing inside the abdomen.
 This approach is less invasive and allows for faster recovery.
 Typically, a one- to two-night hospital stay is required and regular activity may be resumed in two weeks.